microsoft/Kusto-Query-Language/doc/assert-function.md

 * *condition*: The conditional expression to evaluate.
 If the condition is `false`, the specified message is used to report an error.
 If the condition is `true`, it returns `true` as an evaluation result.
 Condition must be evaluated to constant during the query analysis phase.
 * *message*: The message used if assertion is evaluated to `false`.
 The *message* must be a string literal.

+> [!NOTE]
+> `condition` must be evaluated to constant during the query analysis phase.
+In other words, it can be constructed from other expressions referencing constants, and can't be bound to row-context.

 ## Returns

 * `true` - if the condition is `true`
 * Raises semantic error if the condition is evaluated to `false`.

-**Notes**

-* `condition` must be evaluated to constant during the query analysis phase.
-In other words, it can be constructed from other expressions referencing constants, and can't be bound to row-context.

 ## Examples